NOAA-EMC/hpc-stack/docs/source/hpc-install.rst

 * HPC_MPI: This is the MPI library you wish to use.
 The format is the same as for HPC_COMPILER.
 For example: ``HPC_MPI=impi/2020``.
 * HPC_PYTHON: This is the Python interpreter to use for the build.
 The format is the same as for HPC_COMPILER, for example: ``HPC_PYTHON=python/3.7.5``.
 Use ``python --version`` to determine the current version of Python.

 Other variables include USE_SUDO, DOWNLOAD_ONLY, NOTE, PKGDIR, LOGDIR, OVERWRITE, NTHREADS, MAKE_CHECK, MAKE_VERBOSE, and VENVTYPE.
-For more information on their use, see :doc:`HPC-Stack Parameters <hpc-parameters.rst>`.
+For more information on their use, see :ref:`HPC-Stack Parameters <HPCParameters>`.

 .. note::

    If you only want to install select components of the stack, you can edit the ``stack/stack_custom.yaml`` file to omit unwanted components.
 The ``stack/stack_custom.yaml`` file lists the software packages to be built along with their version, options, compiler flags, and any other package-specific options.
-A full listing of components is available in the :doc:`HPC-Stack Components <hpc-components.rst>` section.
+A full listing of components is available in the :ref:`HPC-Stack Components <HPCComponents>` section.

 .. _NonConSetUp: